TitanKing/mydocs/Android.md

 I had issues with remote debugging in Chrome where the debugger would only send once and then after saving would start searching for the debugger.

+**Before you go this route**

+**IMPORTANT NOTE:** If you are using Chrome - at the time of testing Chrome gave issues with debugging but Chromium worked fine.
+Chances are good that below would not even be needed.

 Here is what I did to resolve this:
 1. I ended up using Genymotion.
 2. In Genymotion set the Network Mode to bridge for the virtual device.